-9.1 Paragraph 191 of NPPF states that planning decisions should ensure that new development is appropriate for its location taking into account the likely effects (including cumulative effects) of pollution.
-In doing so they should mitigate and reduce to a minimum potential adverse impacts resulting from noise from new development, and avoid noise giving rise to significant adverse impacts on health and quality of life.

-9.2 The NPPF states that planning should always seek to ensure that developments create places that are safe, inclusive and accessible and which promote health and well-being, with a high standard of amenity for existing and future users.

-9.3 Paragraph 96 of NPPF states that planning policies and decisions should aim to achieve healthy, safe and inclusive places where crime and disorder, and the fear of crime, do not undermine quality of life or community cohesion.

-9.4 Policy S1.4 of the Local Plan states that development proposals should be acceptable in terms of their impact upon local amenity for new or existing residents and businesses, adjoining premises and land uses.

-9.5 DM5.19 states that development proposals that may cause pollution either individually or cumulatively of water, air or soil through noise, smell, smoke, fumes, gases, steam, dust, vibration, light, and other pollutants will be required to incorporate measures to prevent or reduce their pollution so as not to cause nuisance or unacceptable impacts on the environment, to people and to biodiversity.
+- 9.1 Paragraph 191 of NPPF states that planning decisions should ensure that new development is appropriate for its location taking into account the likely effects (including cumulative effects) of pollution.
+In doing so they should mitigate and reduce to a minimum potential adverse impacts resulting from noise from new development, and avoid noise giving rise to significant adverse impacts on health and quality of life. - 9.2 The NPPF states that planning should always seek to ensure that developments create places that are safe, inclusive and accessible and which promote health and well-being, with a high standard of amenity for existing and future users. - 9.3 Paragraph 96 of NPPF states that planning policies and decisions should aim to achieve healthy, safe and inclusive places where crime and disorder, and the fear of crime, do not undermine quality of life or community cohesion. - 9.4 Policy S1.4 of the Local Plan states that development proposals should be acceptable in terms of their impact upon local amenity for new or existing residents and businesses, adjoining premises and land uses. - 9.5 DM5.19 states that development proposals that may cause pollution either individually or cumulatively of water, air or soil through noise, smell, smoke, fumes, gases, steam, dust, vibration, light, and other pollutants will be required to incorporate measures to prevent or reduce their pollution so as not to cause nuisance or unacceptable impacts on the environment, to people and to biodiversity.
 Development that may be sensitive (such as housing, schools and hospitals) to existing or potentially polluting sources will not be sited in proximity to such sources.
 Potentially polluting development will not be sited near to sensitive areas unless satisfactory mitigation measures can be demonstrated.

-9.6 Policy DM6.1 (b and f) states that proposals are expected to demonstrate a positive relationship to neighbouring buildings and spaces and a good standard of amenity for existing and future residents.

-9.7 Paragraph 7.119 of the Local Plan recognises the problems that can arise from the use of a larger property as an HMO, stating that that HMO's can suffer from poor landlord management and sometimes are occupied by residents with no vested interest or personal connection with the local area.
+- 9.6 Policy DM6.1 (b and f) states that proposals are expected to demonstrate a positive relationship to neighbouring buildings and spaces and a good standard of amenity for existing and future residents. - 9.7 Policy DM6.2 of the Local Plan states that when assessing applications for extending buildings the Council will consider the implications for amenity on adjacent properties and land such as outlook, loss of light or privacy and the cumulative impact if the building has been previously extended. - 9.8 Paragraph 7.119 of the Local Plan recognises the problems that can arise from the use of a larger property as an HMO, stating that that HMO's can suffer from poor landlord management and sometimes are occupied by residents with no vested interest or personal connection with the local area.
 This can begin to harm the character of local communities where over concentrations of such housing occur.
 The Coast, in particular Whitley Bay, is recognised as more likely to see clusters and over concentrations of such uses.
-These areas often have high volumes of large, and typically older, housing that can be readily subdivided to provide multiple household units.

-9.8 The Design Quality SPD states that the quality of accommodation provided in residential development contributes significantly to the quality of life of residents and reduces energy use.
+These areas often have high volumes of large, and typically older, housing that can be readily subdivided to provide multiple household units. - 9.9 The Design Quality SPD states that the quality of accommodation provided in residential development contributes significantly to the quality of life of residents and reduces energy use.
 Residential schemes should provide accommodation of a good size, a good outlook, acceptable shape and layout of rooms and with main habitable rooms receiving daylight and adequate privacy.
 Habitable rooms are considered to be living areas, kitchen spaces and bedrooms.

-9.9 Impact on existing residents -
+9.10 Impact on existing residents -